-Persons 60 years old or older may attend Holyoke Community College on a space-available basis for \$50 per semester (credit classes only).
+Persons 60 years old or older may attend Holyoke Community College on a space-available basis for \$50 per semester (credit classes only; fee is nonrefundable).
 Non-credit classes are charged at the catalog rate.
+Seniors can only start to register for courses two weeks prior to the start of the semester in which they are planning to enroll.
+Registrations will not be accepted after the end of the add/drop period.
+For more information, contact the ACT Center at 413.552.2722.